First university in the United States: William & Mary

+Doctorate degrees

-If a university is defined as an institution that awards doctoral degrees, then there are a number of contenders for the title of oldest United States university based on that criterion, as well.
+If a university is defined as an institution that awards doctoral degrees, then there are a number of contenders for the title of oldest United States university based on that criterion.
 Among the conflicting interpretations is whether the date the first doctoral degree is awarded should be the determining factor, or the date a doctoral program was first attempted is the determinant.
+Harvard University, which awarded its first doctoral degree in 1692, was the first university in the nation to offer doctorates.

 Harvard University

-Harvard University has awarded honorary "doctorates" since the 17th century, such as the Doctor of Sacred Theology degree to Increase Mather in 1692 (the first honorary degree in the New World).
+Harvard University has awarded honorary "doctorates" since the 17th century.
+In 1692, it issued a Doctor of Sacred Theology degree to Increase Mather, the first honorary degree in the New World.

 University of Pennsylvania

-University of Pennsylvania founded the first medical school in America in 1765, according to Penn's archivist.
+In 1765, the University of Pennsylvania founded the first medical school in the nation, according to Penn's archivist, although this did not initially award doctorates.

 Columbia University

 King's College (now Columbia University) organized a medical faculty in 1767, and in 1769 became the first institution in the North American Colonies to confer the degree of Doctor of Medicine, according to the College of Physicians and Surgeons.